FluxML/GeometricFlux.jl/README.md

 ## Roadmap

-To achieve geometric deep learning raised by Bronstein *et al*, there 5G fields of deep learning models will be supported in GeometricFlux.jl.
+To achieve geometric deep learning raised by Bronstein *et al*, 5G fields of deep learning models will be supported in GeometricFlux.jl.
 For details, you could check the [geometric deep learning official website](https://geometricdeeplearning.com/).

 5G including the following fields:

-* Graphs and Sets
+* **Graphs** and Sets
-  * including classical graph neural network models and networks over sets.
+  * including classical GNN models and networks over sets.
+  * Transformer models are regard as a kind of GNN with complete graph, and you can check [chengchingwen/Transformers.jl](https://github.com/chengchingwen/Transformers.jl) for more details.
-* Grids and Euclidean spaces
+* **Grids** and Euclidean spaces
   * including classical convolutional neural networks, multi-layer perceptrons etc.
-  * for operators over regular grid spaces, you can check [SciML/NeuralOperators.jl](https://github.com/SciML/NeuralOperators.jl).
+  * for operators over functional spaces of regular grid, you can check [SciML/NeuralOperators.jl](https://github.com/SciML/NeuralOperators.jl) for more details.
-* Groups and Homogeneous spaces
+* **Groups** and Homogeneous spaces
   * including a series of equivariant/invariant models.
-* Geodesics and Manifolds
+* **Geodesics** and Manifolds
-* Gauges and Bundles
+* **Gauges** and Bundles